johnvenkiah/CI_PP3_John_Venkiah/README.md

-## Testing of patient User Stories
+## Testing of Patient User Stories

 User stories are tested with the features that cover them.
 All user stories passed the tests.